 While these reactions are counter-productive to our well-being and healthy life goals, these are natural reactions that may happen before we even realize it.

-Make use your mindfulness practice: pause and observe.
+Make use of your mindfulness practice: Pause and Observe.

 The next time you feel that sensation of anxiety building or there's an unhealthy sense of fear welling up, this is a perfect time to practice your pause and notice skills.